Sampling Out-of-Distribution Chemical Spaces via Bayesian Flow: Methods

 \subsection{Efficient Sampling with BFN}

-Although ChemBFN succeeded in generating diverse molecules, the ratio of valid SMILES was low when fewer sampling steps was used\cite{chembfn}.
+Although ChemBFN succeeded in generating diverse molecules, the ratio of valid SMILES was low when fewer sampling steps were used\cite{chembfn}.
 To reduce the sampling steps while retaining the high validity ratio, here we propose two methods. {\bf I. Auxiliary reinforcement learning term}.
-We define the following reinforcement learning (RL) term, inspired by REINFORCE algorithm\cite{reinforce,policy-gradient}, added into the training loss
+For any parameters of categorical distribution $\boldsymbol{\theta}$ fed into the neural network, we define the following reinforcement learning (RL) term, inspired by REINFORCE algorithm\cite{reinforce,policy-gradient}, added into the training loss